Patient education: Atopic dermatitis (eczema) (Beyond the Basics)

 More detailed information about atopic dermatitis is available by subscription.
 (See "Treatment of atopic dermatitis (eczema)" and "Management of severe refractory atopic dermatitis (eczema)".)

 The cause of eczema is not completely understood, although hereditary factors appear to play a strong role.
-Atopic dermatitis is caused by dysfunction in the outermost layer of the skin (the epidermis).
+In most people, atopic dermatitis is caused by a genetic dysfunction in the outermost layer of the skin (the epidermis).
 The epidermis is the first line of defense between the body and the environment.
 When the epidermis is intact, it keeps environmental irritants, allergens, and microbes from entering the body.

 Despite popular belief, in children, eczema is rarely linked to food allergies.
 If a food allergy is suspected, the child should be evaluated by an allergy specialist.
 (See "Patient information: Food allergy symptoms and diagnosis (Beyond the Basics)" and "Role of allergy in atopic dermatitis (eczema)".)

 Most people with eczema develop their first symptoms before age five.
 Intense itching of the skin, patches of redness, small bumps, and skin flaking are common.
 Scratching can cause additional skin inflammation, which can further worsen the itching.
 The itchiness may be more noticeable at nighttime.